Pregnancy and Lyme Disease: Risks and Care

 Lyme disease during pregnancy is not usually passed on to the baby because the bacteria that cause Lyme disease do not cross the placenta.
 However, the baby is still at significant risk if the disease is left untreated.

 Preterm birth, low birth weight, or intrauterine growth restriction may be some of the complications.
-The risks can be minimized with antibiotics if the treatment is done on time.
+The risks can be minimized with the use of antibiotics if the treatment is done on time.

 Pregnant women need to track their symptoms and seek medical attention immediately if they develop symptoms of Lyme disease.
 Another preventive measure against Lyme disease is the avoidance of ticks during pregnancy.